marcmoonen/marcmoonen.github.io/index.md

 Journals and conferences are increasingly dealing with author/reviewer misconduct cases (ChatGPT!), where individual investigations are excessively time-consuming and consistency across cases is not guaranteed.
 To ensure efficiency and consistency, and offload editorial boards and conference committees, a society-level ethics committee should be established as a gateway to IEEE-level support.

 ### Governance
-In the present structure, strategic decisions are mostly made by individual Vice Presidents and their respective Boards, i.e. in a bottom-up rather than top-down manner and with only limited consultation within the ExCom or BoG.
+In the present structure, strategic decisions are mostly made by individual Vice Presidents and their respective Boards, i.e. in a bottom-up manner and with only limited consultation within the ExCom or BoG.
 To enhance consistency across Boards and continuity between Vice President tenures, more opportunities should be created for strategic discussions within the ExCom, with a stronger role for the Long-Range Planning and Implementation Committee, chaired by the President-Elect.\
 Strategic decisions should also be communicated transparently to the membership, e.g., through regular Signal Processing Magazine items contributed by the Officers.

 ### Finances
 SPS is often perceived as a non-transparent business offering overly expensive services.
 In reality, SPS revenue is primarily publication revenue (from journal and conference publications), hence many SPS activities are primarily financed from publication revenue.
-However, this relies on a paywall model, which is increasingly at risk with the proliferation of free public repositories, and in all likelihood will be significantly reduced by the transition to Open Access (see ‘PS’ on Open Access).
-Therefore, a more transparent and sustainable financial model should be adopted, based on a critical analysis of our current cost structure and expenses.\
+However, this relies on a paywall model, which is increasingly at risk with the proliferation of free public repositories, and in all likelihood will be significantly reduced by the transition to Open Access (a persistent misconception is that Open Access publication is financially more profitable than traditional Toll Access publication, but in fact it is the other way around).
+Therefore, a more transparent and sustainable financial model should be adopted, proceeding from a critical analysis of our current cost structure and expenses, and extending well beyond publication activities.\
 \

 Addressing these (and other) challenges will require creativity and cooperation among leadership and volunteers, in an open culture of debate, collegiality, diversity and inclusion.
 I firmly believe that my recent involvement in SPS has given me the experience and understanding to lead this endeavor.\